ArupDutta/ArupDutta/README.md

 ### Hi there, I'm Arup 👋

-## I'm a Developer, Blogger and Teacher!
+## I'm a Developer, Blogger and Trainer!
-- 🔭 I’m currently working on a blog!
+- 🔭 I’m currently working on a blog [TAU!](www.taublogg.blogspot.com)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects